lidiaelopezh/GreenOptic1_CTF/README.md

 # GreenOptic1_CTF
-This is a solution to CTF GreenOptic 1 presented on vulnhub.
+This is a solution to CTF GreenOptic: 1 presented on vulnhub.